padmakarPi/ibis-poc-demo/docs/implementation/TextEditor.md

 setCannedResponseMenu : callback function which is called from editor to let the parent application know the button has been clicked to show the popup.

+### 41 . onQueryChange (callback , optional) :-

+This props is used as callback function which gets a query string (mention search string) and performs debounce on the same on the host application

+### 42 isDebounceLoading (boolean , optional) :-

+This prop is used to show the Loading Ui when the debounce function is being executed .